 Studying and Working in Canada

-International students in Canada may qualify to work during their studies under certain conditions.
-Eligible students can often work on campus or off campus without a separate work permit.
-However, students must maintain valid study permit status and meet all eligibility requirements.
+International students in Canada may be eligible to work during their studies under specific conditions.
+Eligible students may be able to work on campus or off campus without a separate work permit, provided they maintain valid study permit status and meet all applicable eligibility requirements.
+After graduation, eligible students may apply for a Post-Graduation Work Permit to gain Canadian work experience.
+Depending on their circumstances, this experience may also support future permanent residence applications.

 FAQs

-What is the Processing Time for a Canadian Work Permit Application?
+What Is the Processing Time For a Canadian Work Permit Application?